xLightsSequencer/xLights/README.txt

 such as megatrees, matrices, and arches.

 XLIGHTS/NUTCRACKER RELEASE NOTES: http://nutcracker123.com/nutcracker/releases/
+3.2.2:
+					- Enhancement: (Dan) When importing hlsIdata, sort by the universes number to make the import predictable and repeatable.
+					- Enhancement: (Dan) When importing hlsIdata, change the file extension for the Audio from PCM to mp3.
 3.2.1:  Sep 12,2013 - Enhancement: (Frank).
 In the Model section you now see start and end channels, not just start
 					- Bug: (Sean).
 When exporting HLS sequences if the number of channels was not evely divisible by 3, xLights would crash.
 Fixed.
 					- Enhancement: (Frank).
 Switched the grids for start channel and custom model to be in scrolling windows so that larger data sets can be handled.